EllieJudge/001-fundamentals/docs/TASKS.md

 The following questions are intended to be answered with written answers (no coding required) and should re-enforce some of the learning you have completed.

 1. Which part is the file extension of the package.json file?
+    - .json

 2. What does JSON stand for?
+    - javascript object notation

 3. What is the purpose of JSON?
+    - JSON is a syntax for storing and transferring data.

 4. What does the package.json file do?
+    - package.json is where all the code or packages needed for your program to run are listed, so npm knows what to install.

-5. What are some of the different 'types' that can be represented in JSON?
+5. What are some of the different 'types' that can be represented in JSON? a string a number an object (JSON object) an array a boolean null